 Step 2: Multiply by the Tax Rate

 In addition to HRC property tax, each year the Minister of Environment and Local Government has tax of $0.4115 per $100 for residential property.
 This is also often referred to as the “DTI tax.”
-This provincial tax is applicable all to subunits outside of the Village.
+This provincial tax applies to all sub-units outside of the former Village.

 Provincial property taxes, managed by the Government of New Brunswick (GNB), support road maintenance, healthcare, and education.